egbdfX/FastImagingPipe/README.md

 # Fast Imaging Pipeline

-We have developed a GPU-accelerated Fast Imaging (FI) Pipeline for transient detection in radio astronomy.
+We develop a GPU-accelerated Fast Imaging Pipeline (FIP) for transient detection and localisation in radio astronomy.
 Please see our paper in Section [Reference](https://github.com/egbdfX/FastImagingPipe/tree/main#reference) for more information.
-The FI pipeline consists of two components: Transient-Oriented Imager (TOI, see [SVD Imager](https://github.com/egbdfX/SVDimager)) and FITrig (see [Fast Imaging Trigger](https://github.com/egbdfX/FastImagingTrigger)).
+The FIP consists of two components: Transient-Oriented Imager ([TOI](https://github.com/egbdfX/SVDimager)) and Fast Imaging Trigger ([FITrig](https://github.com/egbdfX/FastImagingTrigger)).

 ## User guidance